stenlarsson/tetattds/tetattds/readme.txt

 Wifi play
 ---------
-Play up to 4 opponents over Internet.
+Play up to 4 opponents locally or over Internet.
 Chains and combos generate garbage which is dropped on one of your opponents and the last survivor is the winner.

-To play this mode you need to have a wireless accesspoint supported by dswifi.
+To play over Internet you need to have a wireless accesspoint supported by dswifi.
 You also need to have entered wifi settings in a game like Mario Kart DS.

 You can connect to our official server att wallbraker.ath.cx, but